bcgov/bcdg/docs/use-github-in-bcgov/bc-government-organizations-in-github.md

 ### Directions to link your account after July 30

-If you are a contractor without an IDIR, follow the steps in the [IDIR transition guide](github-transition-guide.md#idirs) before proceeding.
+Employees and contractors locked out after **July 30th, 2024** can follow the steps below to regain access.
+If you are a contractor without an IDIR, follow the steps in the [IDIR transition guide](github-transition-guide.md#idirs) before proceeding:

 1. If you have a valid IDIR, ask anyone with access to the organization to re-invite you.
 [Learn how to request access to the bcgov GitHub organization](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#bcgov).
 2. Once you have access again, your teammates with admin access may need to re-invite you to the repositories you had access to before.